Admission to IUB and IUPUI Nursing is extremely competitive!

 It is difficult to build a career if you earn RN certification from a non-accredited program, and the earnings potential is far less.
 If you want to be a nurse, pursue your licensure through an accredited nursing degree program.
 Below you will find links to reliable lists of programs.

 important: Note as well that some "accreditation" statuses are more flexible than others.
 For an example, click HERE.

 How to research programs and locate admission requirements

 Therefore, use the lists linked in the sections below to identify nursing programs.
 While a general internet search for "accredited nursing programs" yields results, these results are not particularly useful, and can be misleading.
 For instance, some lists of programs contain only programs that have paid to be included.
 Hence, such lists are incomplete, and could even include non-accredited nursing programs.
 Other sites are put up merely to generate ad revenue, rather than to provide reliable information.

 Once you are on the given program's site, you may need to hunt around a bit to find a list of admission prerequisites and other requirements.
 Look for headings or menus labeled Admission Requirements, Degree Requirements, or General Education.
 When you locate a list that includes courses such as anatomy and physiology, you know you are in the right place.

 Remember that all nursing programs have competitive admission, though the range of competitiveness varies considerably from one program to another.

 - When researching programs, it's important that you learn whether the program considers your cumulative GPA, your prerequisite GPA, both, and/or another kind of GPA.

-- In addition, it is critically important that you contact each program you are considering and learn what tends to be competitive for admission for each program you are consdiering.
-Genaerlly speaking, in a given year, what is the average and the lowest GPA and TEAS score (if required) that tend to be admitted?
+- In addition, it is important that try to learn what tends to be competitive for admission for each program you are consdiering.
+Genaerlly speaking, in a given year what is the average and (if possible) the lowest GPA and TEAS score (if required) that tend to be admitted?
 Such information is rarely listed on websites, but sometimes progmra are willing to have an informal conversation (i.e., no promises) about where your numbers postiion you in relation to past cohorts.